skx/simple.vm/README.md

 Example
 -------

-The following program will just output a string:
+The following program will just endlessly output a string:

+     :start
           store #1, "I like loops"
           print_str #1
-    jump 0
+          goto start

 This program first stores the string "`I like loops`" in register 1, then prints that register, before jumping to the start of the program.

-To enable the debugging of execution:
+To actually compile this program into bytecodes run:

+      $ ./compiler simple.in
+      1. Compiling simple.in into simple.raw
+      2. Post-compile jump-fixups for simple.raw
+          We must update offset 18 with the destination of the label: start

+This will produce the opcodes to the file `simple.raw`:

+      $ od -c simple.raw
+      0000000 001 001  \f   I       l   i   k   e       l   o   o   p   s 003 0000020 001 006  \0  \0
+      0000024

+Now we can execute that series of opcodes:

-    DEBUG=1 ./simple-vm ./program.raw
+      DEBUG=1 ./simple-vm ./simple.raw